This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 My last job is to arrange the flowers so that they are all in the right place, and the leaves are the right way around, and the ribbons fill in the gaps.

-The reason why I didn’t want it to have a central stem that was too thick is that I like the flowers to hang on the cake.
+I didn’t want it to have a central stem that was too thick because I like the flowers to hang on the cake.

 That’s the finished arrangement.